sahil2021/Antel/Machine Learning/CS229-Standford University/Lecture1_Introduction.md

     * #### Regression problem example is trying to predict age of person based on thier image.
 * ### Classification algorithm tries to predict results into discrete output, in other words algorithm tries to map input variables to an discrete set of categories.
     * #### Classification problem example is trying to predict given information about person's tumor whether it is malignant or benign.

+# Unsupervised Learning
+## Unsupervised learning algorithm allow us to approch problems with little to no idea, how should data look like.
+It derives structure from data where we don't necessarily know effect of variables on the data.
+## We can derive this structure by clustering data based on relationship among variables in data.
+## In unsupervised learning there is no feedback based on predicted results.

+* ### Clustering problem, let's take collection of 1,000,000 different genes and find a way to automatically group these genes into groups that are somehow similer and related by different variables such as lifespan, location, role etc.

+* ### Unclusturing problem, Cocktail Party Algorithm which allows you to find structure in chaotic environment(Example Identifying individiual sounds and music in mesh of sounds)